rcacademy/webdevcamp/week11/w11d2/exercises/README.md

 ### Adding a Like button to your view

+Let's try it out!
+Let's first add a like button or link to our views.

 ```html
   <%= link_to 'Like', like_pin_path(pin), method: :post %>
 ```

 ### Outputting the number of Likes on a pin

+Then finally, we can display the number of likes a pin has by accessing the `count` method on `pin.likes`.

 ```html
 <%= pluralize(pin.likes.count, "like") %>
 ```

+You could also use the `pin.liked_users` method to loop over each of the users and display a list of users that liked the pin.